HakubJozak/hiring/README.md

 # Task: Word Translator

 Use jQuery and any other tool to implement a simple one-page app to translate sentences from one language to another.
-All the HTML is already present in `word_translator.html` file, just add the JS (CoffeeScript) code and occassionally, if you feel like it, some CSS styling.
+All HTML is already present in `word_translator.html` file, just add the JS (CoffeeScript) code and occassionally, if you feel like it, some CSS styling.